• Skip to primary navigation

 So if you want to reward your kids for completing extra chores and helping out at home, here are 15 easy chores for kids to earn money and learn more about life!

-By the way, we also encourage you to pick up one of these best unicorn piggy banks for kids and young adults.
+By the way, we also encourage you to pick up one of these cool piggy banks for kids and young adults.
 These popular coin banks will motivate and encourage youngsters to save more with the money they earned at an early age!

 1. Pick Up Toys

 Kids’ toys seem to take over your life.
-They’re often thrown in every room.
+They’re often thrown into every room.
 Instead of wearing yourself out picking up every toy, get the kids to help.

 Even if they’re two years old, they can help put toys where they go.
 This is a great way to instill a sense of responsibility, no matter the age.
 It’s also a wonderful way to teach children how the simple act of clearing things out of the way makes your home look much better.